sdkbox-doc/en/src/appnext/readme.md

 <<[../../shared/-VERSION-/version.md]

 ##Integration

+### Account Registration

-First, you must sign up for [Appnext](https://www.appnext.com/) and setup your app. make sure you have following items before proceeding to SDK integration
+you must sign up for [Appnext](https://www.appnext.com/) and setup your app. make sure you have following items before proceeding to SDK integration

 **Appnext Account & ID**